 If you don’t have a robust credit profile, or you’re trying to rebuild your credit, your options for credit cards can be limited.
 A secured option can help in this scenario, because it’s often backed by collateral in the form of a cash deposit.
 This deposit can reduce risk for credit card companies and increase your chances of approval.

-The Navy Federal Credit Union nRewards® Secured credit card is a great option, as it’s a secured card that also offers one point for every $1 spent — points that can be converted into cash, statement credits, gift cards or merchandise.
+The Navy Federal Credit Union nRewards® Secured credit card is a great option, as it’s a secured card that also offers one point for every $1 spent — points that can be converted into cash back, gift cards or merchandise.

 Before applying, cardholders deposit a minimum of $200 into a savings account, which earns interest while serving as the collateral to secure your card.
 This deposit will determine your credit limit.